epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-11-02-openbox-standalone.markdown

 Openbox can be used as a standalone WM, or as a WM inside a DE (Desktop Environment).

-In LXQT or XFWM you can simply type
+In LXQT or XFCE4 you can simply type

 {% highlight bash %}
 $ openbox --replace